zeek/zeek-docs/doc/scripts/base/frameworks/signatures/main.zeek.rst

    to the signature logging stream.

-   :rec: The record of signature data about to be logged.
+   :param rec: The record of signature data about to be logged.

 Hooks
 #####